-During the Company's two most recent fiscal years and through March 15, 2004, there were no disagreements with PWC on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements if not resolved to PWC's satisfaction, would have caused PWC to make reference to the subject matter of the disagreement in connection with its reports on the financial statements for such years, and there were no reportable events as defined in Item 304(a)(1)(v) of Regulation S-K.
+During the fiscal years ended June 30, 2002 and 2003 and the interim period through March 15, 2004, there were no disagreements with PWC on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements if not resolved to PWC's satisfaction, would have caused PWC to make reference to the subject matter of the disagreement in connection with its reports on the financial statements for such years, and there were no reportable events as defined in Item 304(a)(1)(v) of Regulation S-K.

-The Board of Directors, following the recommendation of its Audit Committee, has retained Grant Thornton as independent accountants to audit the consolidated financial statements of the Company and its subsidiaries for the fiscal year ending June 30, 2005.
+The Board of Directors, following the recommendation of its Audit Committee, has retained Grant Thornton as independent accountants to audit the consolidated financial statements of the Company and its subsidiaries for the fiscal year ending June 30, 2006.
 Grant Thornton has served the Company as its independent accountants and independent auditors since March 16, 2004.
 Representatives of Grant Thornton are expected to be present at the Meeting, and will have the opportunity to make a statement if they desire to do so.
 The Grant Thornton representatives are expected to be available to respond to appropriate questions at the Meeting.